 This is the Māori version of the declaration, which is the version that was signed.
-(There was also an English translation.)
-The declaration contains four sections: the first proclaimed the Independent State of the United Tribes of New Zealand, the second stated that sovereign power resided in the chiefs alone, the third said that the chiefs would meet yearly to pass laws and the fourth asked the King of England to protect the state from any threats to its independence.
+(There was also an English version.)
+The declaration contains four sections: the first proclaimed the Independent State of the United Tribes of New Zealand, the second stated that sovereign power resided in the chiefs alone, the third said that the chiefs would meet yearly to pass laws, and the fourth asked the King of England to protect the state from any threats to its independence.

 Te whakamahi i tēnei tūemi

 Archives New Zealand - Te Rua Mahara o te Kāwanatanga